aminrj/aminrj.github.io/_posts/2026-03-16-owasp-mcp-top-10.md

 ---

-## Relationship to the OWASP MCP Security Document
+## Relationship to the OWASP MCP security document

 The OWASP GenAI Security Project has published MCP security guidance (lead author: Idan Habler, Cisco/OWASP).
 That document is the right starting point for teams that need an institutional reference.
 This article is the attack evidence layer behind it.